-Common house molds can damage the surface of wooden structures as they grow and seek nutrients in the wood.
-While releasing more spores, they can also agitate allergies and cause illness to those with weakened immune systems.
+Common house molds can damage the surface of wooden structures.
+They grow and seek nutrients in the wood.
+While releasing more spores, they can also agitate allergies and cause illness in those with weakened immune systems.

 While many species of ants are capable of building colonies in almost any building material, certain species, such as carpenter ants, love to create colonies in wooden structures.

 If your basement has hardwood flooring and a moisture problem, it can become a welcoming environment for an ant colony to move in.

 Protecting Your Hardwood Flooring (and the Rest of Your Basement!)

 The best way to keep your hardwood flooring and the rest of your basement safe from water is to install a basement waterproofing system.